 - A requestor entity is accessing an LCS Client requesting a service, which requires the location information of a target UE.
-[The interface Requestor - LCS client is outside the scope of this TR.]
+[The interface Requestor LCS client is outside the scope of this TR.]
 The identity of the Requestor may be added to the service request by the requestor.
-Another possibility is that the Requestor identity is obtained from the LCS Client as the requestor is authenticated with the LCS Client. - 2) The LCS Client issues a location request to the GMLC containing the identity of the Requestor. - 3) Common PS and CS MT-LR procedure as described in 23.271 section 9.1.1.
+Another possibility is that the Requestor identity is obtained from the LCS Client as the requestor is authenticated with the LCS Client.
+In this case the Requestor identity also needs to be provisioned in the privacy profile. - 2) The LCS Client issues an location request to the GMLC containing the identity of the Requestor. - 3) Common PS and CS MT-LR procedure as described in -23.271 section 9.1.1.